jplayer/react-jPlayer/README.md

 Renders html that tells the user to update their browser if jPlayer doesn't support the specified media file.

 ### Misc
-#### classes
+#### constants
-classes that react-jPlayer uses internally for each component are exported for you to use for conveniance.
+All of the contants such as the classes, action names etc are exported for you to use if you want them.

 ### Supported Media Formats
 1. mp3